Cocktail Glossary

 Rocks

 "Rocks" is a common colloquialism for ice.
 Enjoying your drink "on the rocks" means drinking it over ice.
-We recommend you drink our bottled cocktails over ice or "on the rocks" as well.
+We recommend you drink our canned cocktails over ice or "on the rocks" as well.

 Shaken